This September 11: I Will Never Forget post originally appeared on Drugstore Divas in 2012.

 I prayed so hard, on my knees, literally, begging God for my dad to be okay.
 “Bring him home, please,” I prayed, “Even if he is missing a limb, please bring him home.”

-“Why are you picking me up?” he asked me in front of the 7th grade English teacher.
+“Why are you picking me up?” my youngest brother asked me in front of the 7th grade English teacher.

 My dad came home late that night, but he came home in one piece.
 That’s a lot more than I can say for so many men and women who were in the September 11th attacks and so many men and women who have been lost since, defending our country.

 No one I know personally was lost in the tragedy.
-I know people who made narrow escapes, people who should have been in the towers at the time, but that’s as close as it got for me.
+I know people who made narrow escapes, people who should have been in the towers at the time but by the grace of god weren’t, but that’s as close as it got for me.
 I know people who know people who were lost, who were in the rubble, who escaped.
 I heard stories that bear no repeating but have branded my heart and soul.

-Today is September 11 and with a few moments of collective silence around the country, let us remember what happened, how it affected us, and those who lost their lives because of the day.
+Today is September 11 and with a few moments of collective silence around the country, let us remember what happened, how it affected us, and those who lost their lives because of that day.
 Let us honor them by never forgetting.
 Because no matter your race, creed, sexuality, or any other difference that tears us down and breaks us apart, remember, on September 11, 2001, we all remembered that we are American.
-And American we still are today, eleven years later.
+And American we still are today, all these years later.